-Figure 5-39 Rapid Focus
+Figure 5-41 Rapid Focus

-- 2. Check Enable to enable the function. - (Optional) If the mounting height of the camera is lower than 3 meters, check the Enable Height Compensation to guarantee focus accuracy. - 4.
-Calibrate the camera. - (1) Add scenes for calibration. - a.
-Adjust the camera to a desired scene via PTZ control buttons. - b.
-Click Add to add the scene, and input Rate and Calibration Point Amount of the scene. - c.
-Repeat above steps to add other scenes. - (2) Adjust calibration line. - a.
-Select an added scene, and a red line appears on live image. - b.
+- 2. Check Enable to enable the function.

+- 3. Calibrate the camera.

+- (1) Add scenes for calibration.

+- a.
+Adjust the camera to a desired scene via PTZ control buttons.

+- b.
+Click Add to add the scene, and input Rate and Calibration Point Amount of the scene.

+- c.
+Repeat above steps to add other scenes.

+- (2) Adjust calibration line.

+- a.
+Select an added scene, and a red line appears on live image.

+- b.
 Adjust the length and position of the line by dragging its two endpoints.

-- The red line is recommended to stay in the center of the scene and to cover ground at the same time. - If the line is not in the center, use PTZ control to adjust the scene. - (3) Click Start Calibration, and calibration status appears on the live image. - 5.
+- The red line is recommended to stay in the center of the scene and to cover ground at the same time. - If the line is not in the center, use PTZ control to adjust the scene. - (3) Click Start Calibration, and calibration status appears on the live image. - 4.
 Save the settings after successful calibration.